Jungle0430/StegoZip/README.md

 $ nohup ./run.sh >> main_result.txt
 ```

 5. Wait for the task to complete.
-If an error occurs, it will be reported in main_result.txt.
-Upon successful completion, the final results will be shown in the "result" folder.
+If any error occurs during the process, it will be reported in the `main_result.txt` file.
+Upon successful completion, the final results will be displayed in the `result/` folder.

+## Acknowledgment

+## Citation
+If you find this work or repository useful, please consider citing or starring it.